 - Videos or video embed links.

-- Links to your site and your app store download pages.
+- Links to your site and your app marketplace download pages.

 - Information about your company.